What Business Owners Can And Can’t Do: Google Review Policy

 But no matter whether the customer’s review is positive or negative, make sure that your replies are professional, helpful, and appreciative.

-This can help showcase your business’s values and even reduce the harm a negative review can cause.
+This can help showcase your business’s values and, reduce the harm a negative review can cause, and even turn detractors into advocates for your brand.

 3) You Can Share Google Reviews On Social Media

-Sharing your best Google reviews is a great way to showcase your good reputation and get more Google reviews as a result.
+Sharing your Google reviews on social media is a great way to showcase your good reputation and get more Google reviews as a result.

 Google reviews can be shared on social media and Google also encourages this with Google Business Profile Marketing Kit.

-Offering plenty of customization, you can design a range of online marketing tools from Google’s free materials, including social media posts showcasing Google reviews that customers have posted about your business.
+Offering plenty of customization, you can design a range of online marketing tools from Google’s free materials, and you can also do things like share a Google review on Facebook.

 Just remember: if you plan on sharing a customer’s review (anywhere), make sure to ask their permission first!

-Google Business Profile Marketing Kit is free for businesses with a verified Google Business Profile, so there is no reason you shouldn’t be taking advantage of it.
+Google Business Profile Marketing Kit is free for businesses with a verified Google Business Profile, so there is no reason you shouldn’t be taking advantage of it (and make sure you’ve optimized your Google Business Profile while you’re at it).

 4) You Can Flag Inappropriate Google Reviews